-Revelstoke neighbours two epic national parks, featuring alpine opportunities as well as iconic low elevation trails like the Giant Cedars Boardwalk, Inspiration Woods and Bear Creek Falls.
+Revelstoke neighbours two epic national parks, featuring alpine opportunities as well as iconic low elevation trails like the Nels Nelson Trail, Inspiration Woods, and Bear Creek Falls.
 Fall is an ideal time to explore the parks - you'll have a range of trail options available and will be able to experience them in relative solitude.

-From September 1st until the snow flies, we're giving away a free family/group national parks pass with every two night stay booked direct in a participating Revelstoke hotel or B&B. Valued at $20, the pass allows up to seven people arriving in a single vehicle to roam Mount Revelstoke and Glacier national parks for the day.
-With Mount Revelstoke National Park only a 5 minute drive from downtown and Glacier National Park only 45 minutes from downtown.
+Valued at $21, the pass allows up to seven people arriving in a single-vehicle to roam Mount Revelstoke and Glacier national parks for the day.
+Mount Revelstoke National Park is only a 5-minute drive from downtown and Glacier National Park is 45 minutes from downtown.

 Before planning your day, make sure to check the latest trail conditions.
 Scroll down for tips on what to explore first as the snow melts.

 Visit us at the Revelstoke Visitor Information Centre to pick up your free national park day pass for Mount Revelstoke and Glacier national parks.
 Please note you will not be able to redeem this offer at any national parks office, entry gate, or online.